truenas/middleware/docs/userguide/truenas_directoryservice.rst

 .. note:: LDAP authentication for CIFS shares will be disabled unless the LDAP directory has been configured for and populated with Samba attributes.
 The most popular script for performing this task is `smbldap-tools <http://download.gna.org/smbldap-tools/>`_ and instructions for using it can be found at
    `The Linux Samba-OpenLDAP Howto <http://download.gna.org/smbldap-tools/docs/samba-ldap-howto/#htoc29>`_.
+In addition, the LDAP server must support SSL/TLS and the certificate for the LDAP server needs to be imported.

 Figure 9.2a shows the LDAP Configuration screen that is seen when you click :menuselection:`Directory Service --> LDAP`.